Toloka/crowdclustering/README.md

 File [dress_clustering.ipynb](./dress_clustering.ipynb) contains Python implementation of the crowdsourced dress clustering pipeline (including quality evaluation as described in the paper).

+## Promo code
+Use promo code CLUST_HCOMP2022 on Toloka to try this demo

 ## Citation

 ```